US, Europe clash over Washington’s global retreat

 Washington has pushed hard for countries to bar Huawei from building their next generation 5G mobile networks, claiming its equipment can be used to spy for Beijing.

-US Secretary of Defence Mark Esper said Huawei was the "poster child" for China’s "nefarious strategy" to infiltrate and dominate crucial western infrastructure.
+US Secretary of Defense Mark Esper said Huawei was the “poster child” for China´s “nefarious strategy” to infiltrate and dominate crucial western infrastructure.

 But key allies including Britain and France have resisted the pressure so far, agreeing to impose restrictions without going so far as to ban the company.